nefarius/IgorBot/README.md

 - Copy `docker/appsettings.Production.example.json` as `appsettings.Production.json` into the same directory as the compose-file
 - Run `docker-compose pull` to fetch the container images
-- Run `docker-compose up -d igor-bot-app igor-bot-db` to bring the bot and database services online
+- Run `docker-compose up -d` to bring the bot and database services online
-    - Optionally you can simply run `docker-compose up -d` which will also start the MongoDB web UI, which you might not need running all the time

 ## Configuration